 (Chip Chapman, ’82, writing.
 Mike shared this with me at Pat's during Pig Dinner weekend)

 In the summer of 1969, Mike attended the most historic rock concert of all time: Woodstock.
 He was a member of the “Woodstock Nation.”
 Mike shared this with me at Pat’s during Pig Dinner weekend.
-He was near the front of the stage, just left of center, and he stayed the full three day, and he heard all of the great musicians and bands: Richie Haven, Ten Years After, CSNY, Joan Baez, The Who, Sly and The Family Stone, The Band, Joe Cocker, Country Joe & the Fish, Jefferson Airplane, Santana, Melanie, Grateful Dead, Mountain, and, of course, Jimi Hendrix.
+He was near the front of the stage, just left of center, and he stayed the full three days, and he heard all of the great musicians and bands: Richie Haven, Ten Years After, CSNY, Joan Baez, The Who, Sly and The Family Stone, The Band, Joe Cocker, Country Joe & the Fish, Jefferson Airplane, Santana, Melanie, Grateful Dead, Mountain, and, of course, Jimi Hendrix, Mike's favorite musician of all time.
 He loved how Hendrix played the “Star-Spangled Banner” at the end.
 He absolutely enjoyed Woodstock, and that he attended as many Jimi Hendrix concerts as he could.
 I was envious.

 (Paul Dulac writing again) I lost touch with Michael after graduation in 1970.
 A year or so later, Becky and I caught up with him and his wife/girlfriend, at the time, in North Conway.
 He was managing a rock band (name escapes me) and they were cutting a record.
 Mike and his girl were dressed totally in leather, and Becky and I felt like we just stepped out of Mayberry, USA into NYC!
 We had a great lunch and a good visit, but, once again, drifted in our different directions.
 Around 2015, we connected again via email.
 I was surprised that Mike and his wife were working for the local government in Providence, RI.
 How did a guy dressed in leather managing a rock band end up being a Bureaucrat?
 We had a few laughs about that.